 On plain reading of the above explanation, it is clear that any amount received towards construction of complex intended for sale is subjected to levy of Service Tax under the category of construction of complex service, if the said amount is received before grant of completion certificate by the competent authority.
-In other words, even sale of constructed complex is deemed service and the same is subjected to levy of Service Tax in case the same has taken place before grant of completion certificate by the competent authority, which was hitherto exempted from levy of Service Tax under the category of construction of complex service.
-However, in the instant notice, the amounts received from each individual customer to the extent of sale deed value were already excluded from the value of taxable services for the purpose of computation of Service Tax.
+In other words, even sale of constructed complex is deemed service and the same is subjected to levy of Service Tax in case the same has taken place before grant of completion certificate by the competent authority, which hitherto exempted from levy of Service Tax under the category of construction of complex service.
+However, in the instant notice, the amounts received from each individual customer to the extent of sale deed value were already excluded from the value of taxable services for the purpose of computation of service tax.
 Thus, there is no demand of Service Tax on the value corresponding to the sale of residential units and demand was made only on the amounts received from the customers towards construction agreement i.e., post execution of sale deed.
 Hence, there is no case for the noticee inasmuch as their contention was already considered positively in the demand notice itself.
 Similarly, the reliance placed on Notification No.36/2010-ST dated 26.08.2010 is also of no help to their case.
-As regards to the reliance placed by the noticee on the Board's Circular No.151/2/2012-ST dated 10.02.2012, the said circular clarified the issues relating to Tripartite Business Model.
-However, in the instant case, there is no such business model and accordingly reliance on the said circular is misplaced by the noticee.
-Thus, there is no case for noticee inasmuch as their contention was already considered in the show cause notice itself.
+As regards to the reliance placed by the noticee on the Board's Circular No.151/2/2012-ST dated 10.02.2012, the said circular clarified the issues relating to Tripartite Business However, in the instant case, there is no such business model and accordingly reliance on the said circular is misplaced by the noticee.
+Thus, there is no case for noticee inasmuch as the same was already considered in the show cause notice itself.

-It is also contended by the noticee that the construction of 15.3 complexes undertaken by them cannot be classified under two categories based on the period of provision of service and accordingly the demand is not sustainable.
-It is not in dispute that the service category of construction of residential complex' was introduced with effect from 16.06.2005 and was very much in existence during the material period.
-Works Contract Service came into being w.e.f 1.6.2007 and includes services such as construction of residential complex, erection, commissioning or installation, etc., with a specific condition that there should be transfer of property in goods involved in the execution of such contract and the same should be liable to sales tax.
+complexes undertaken by them cannot be classified under two categories based on the period of provision of service and accordingly the demand is not sustainable.
+It is not in dispute that the service category of 'construction of residential complex' was introduced with effect from 16.06.2005 and was very much in existence during the material period.
+Works Contract Service came into being w.e.f 1.6.2007 and includes services such as construction of residential complex, erection, commissioning or installation, etc., specific condition that there should be transfer of property in goods involved in the execution of such contract and the same should be liable to sale tax.
 The only new activity brought in the ambit of Service Tax under Works Contract service was services relating to carrying out turnkey projects including EPC projects.
-The very purpose of introduction of works contract service was to enable the service provider to pay the Service Tax on the service portion alone where there was a possibility of bifurcation of materials cost and service values.
-This will in no way imply that services provided are classified under two categories.
-Further, it would be pertinent to refer to Notification No. 12/2003-ST dated 20.6.2003, wherein exemption from payment of Service Tax was provided on the value of goods and materials sold by the service provider to the recipient of service, from the Service Tax leviable thereon under Section 66 of the said Act, subject to condition that there is documentary proof specifically indicating the value of the said goods and materials.
-Thus, the service portion was subject to Service Tax even if it involved transfer/sale of goods.
-Further, there is no dispute that the noticee undertook the construction of residential complex having more than 12 residential units.
-It would be pertinent to mention that clause (c) of the explanation of works contract service as provided under Section 65(105)(zzzza) of the Finance Act, 1994 covers services relating to construction of a new residential complex or a part thereof only.
-In this regard, reliance is placed on the following judicial pronouncements:
+The very purpose of introduction of works contract service was to enable the service provider to pay the Service Tax on the service portion alone where there was a possibility of bifurcation of materials and service values.
+This will in no way imply that services provided are classified under two Further, there is no dispute that the noticee undertook the categories. construction of residential complex having more than 12 residential units.
+It would be pertinent to mention that clause (c) of the explanation of works contract service as provided under Section 65(105)(zzzza) of the Finance Act, 1994 covers services relating to construction of a new residential complex or a part In this regard, reliance is placed on the following judicial thereof only. pronouncements: